 Despite this criticism, much evidence suggests that positive self-affirmations are beneficial:

 What Should You Know When Developing a Positive Self-Affirmation Habit in kids?

 It is no secret that much of our belief system is built early in life.
 Wounds inflicted in childhood can have far-reaching consequences.
 The things we hear from family, friends, and teachers are carried with us throughout our lives.

 If you seek to develop the positive-affirmation habit in your kids, there are a few things you should keep in mind.

-1. Positive affirmation can only work if the affirmations are realistic.
+1. Positive affirmations can only work if the affirmations are realistic.
 Avoid unreasonable positive statements.
-Positive affirmation cannot work if the deeply held negative beliefs are not aligned with the declared affirmations.
+Positive affirmations cannot work if the deeply held negative beliefs are not aligned with the declared affirmations.
 If the gap between the conscious and the unconscious is too wide, your kids will end up feeling worse than before.

 3. You have a higher chance of success when your affirmations are specific and explanatory.
 How you phrase affirmations plays a role in ensuring their success or failure.
 You need to make them work.
 Instead of kids saying “I have many friends”, a better affirmation would be “I have many friends because I always try to help my friends out when I can.”